sst/sst/www/docs/learn/graphql-api.md

 We use GraphQL for our API in the `create sst` starter.
 :::

 You don't need to know a lot about GraphQL upfront, this tutorial can help with that.

+---

+## What is GraphQL

 To start, let's get a quick overview of GraphQL and how we use it in our `create sst` setup.

-### What is GraphQL

 [GraphQL](https://graphql.org) is a query language for your API that provides more structure than open ended REST APIs.

 :::tip Learn GraphQL
 If you're interested in learning GraphQL, we recommend [the tutorial in their docs](https://graphql.org/learn/).
 :::

+---

+## Why GraphQL

 One of the biggest benefits of using GraphQL is that it can effectively separate your frontend and backend.
 In the REST API world, if you needed to make a change to the frontend and display some data differently.
 Or display different data, you needed to think about making a change to the APIs as well.